-7.4 CURFEW & LEAVE WITH PERMISSION
+7.3 CURFEW & LEAVE WITH PERMISSION

-7.4.1 Curfew
+7.3.1 Curfew

-- a.
-Shelter providers will make every effort to inform clients of the curfew time and the unplanned discharge that may result from missing curfew - b.
-Beds must not be held after curfew unless a client's service plan requires it, or unless the client has made prior arrangements with staff and has received permission to be late in order to attend school, volunteer work, shift work (including sex work), counselling, peer group, health/medical treatment, family reunification, cultural, religious, or family obligations - c.
-If a client is approved to return after a shelter's curfew but fails to return or contact the shelter by the agreed upon time, the client may be discharged - d.
-If a shelter provider receives a request for a bed after curfew and they are unable to accommodate or refer the presenting client to another provider, the shelter provider will: - Discharge clients that have not returned for curfew or made other arrangements and release the bed for use by the presenting client
+- Transitional housing program providers will make every effort to inform residents of the curfew time and the unplanned discharge that may result from missing curfew - b.
+Unless the resident has made prior arrangements with staff and has received permission to be late in order to attend school, volunteer work, shift work (including sex work), counselling, peer group, health/medical treatment, family reunification, cultural, religious, or family obligations, participation in the transitional housing program may be terminated

+- c.
+If a resident is approved to return after a transitional housing program's curfew but fails to return or contact the facility by the agreed upon time, the resident may be discharged from the program - d.
+If a transitional housing program provider receives a request for accommodations after curfew the provider shall admit the new client(s) and perform an assessment to determine if they qualify for transitional housing as soon as possible thereafter e.
+Family transitional housing program providers are exempt from the above curfew requirements, but must have their own internal written policies and provide these to residents in writing, upon request